roriwa/marco-polo/README.md

-# obsidian-search
+# marco-polo
-plugin for obsidian to search for stuff
+plugin for obsidian to search for stuff and more

 ![example recording](README.assets/example-recording.gif)